fabulous-dev/FSharp.Android.Resource/README.md

 --

 MSBuild task to expose resources to F# Xamarin.Android / .NET Android projects up until .NET 7.
-This is no longer needed as of .NET 8.
+This is no longer needed as of .NET 8 because the Resource.Designer.cs C# file has been replaced with the _Microsoft.Android.Resource.Designer assembly which works cross-language.

 ### How to use